keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

 (sec-customise-storage-juju)=
 ### Customise storage

 By default, Anbox Cloud uses a loop file with an automatically calculated size for LXD storage.
 For optimal performance, however, you should use a dedicated block storage device.
-See [LXD storage](https://discourse.ubuntu.com/t/anbox-cloud-overview/17802#lxd-storage-6) for more information.
+See {ref}`sec-lxd-storage` for more information.

 The easiest way to do this is to use a storage device defined by Juju: